Understanding measles

 Exposure to measles

+For the current measles case count in B.C., visit BCCDC’s measles page.
 For suspected measles cases in BC, make sure to read through HealthLinkBC’s Health alerts where information on outbreaks and other advisories such as boil water advisories and product recalls from various trusted sources throughout British Columbia, in your local Health Authority area, and across Canada are highlighted.
 You can also visit your health authorities for up-to-date public health information in your communities.

 What should I do if I think I have measles?

 If you have a fever and rash, and think you may have measles, especially if you have been in contact with someone with measles or traveled to an area with a measles outbreak, have yourself examined by a health care provider.
 Please call ahead so that you can be seen quickly and without infecting other people.
 Measles can spread easily in places like waiting rooms and emergency rooms.
-The doctor or triage nurse can make sure that you are taken into a closed area for an examination and attend the clinic at a time when the waiting room is empty.
+The doctor or nurse can make sure that you are taken into a closed area for an examination and attend the clinic at a time when the waiting room is empty.
 Bring your immunization record with you.
 A physical examination, blood test, and throat swab or urine sample will be collected to make the diagnosis of measles.

 How can I prevent spreading measles to others?

-• Staying at home for at least 4 days after the rash first appeared
+• Staying at home for at least 4 days after the rash first appeared as directed by public health

 • Washing your hands regularly